TETRA Technologies Inc. (TTI) Just Got Our Attention

 Wells Fargo gave a rating of “Equal Weight” to TTI, setting the target price at $1 in the report published on March 13th of the previous year.

-During the last 5 trading sessions, TTI rose by +6.81%, which changed the moving average for the period of 200-days by +520.74% in comparison to the 20-day moving average, which settled at $3.66.
-In addition, TETRA Technologies Inc. saw 355.02% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, TTI fell by -3.66%, which changed the moving average for the period of 200-days by +507.21% in comparison to the 20-day moving average, which settled at $3.73.
+In addition, TETRA Technologies Inc. saw 328.32% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading